open-telemetry/opentelemetry-specification/specification/trace/tracestate-probability-sampling.md

 root span and MAY warn the user that a potentially inconsistent trace is being produced.

-##### Requirement: ConsistentProbabilityBased sampler acts like AlwaysOff sampler for probabilities less than 2**-62
+##### Requirement: ConsistentProbabilityBased sampler decides not to sample for probabilities less than 2**-62

-If the configured sampling probability is less than `2**-62`, the Sampler SHOULD round down to zero probability and make the same sampling decision as the builtin `AlwaysOff` sampler would.
+If the configured sampling probability is in the interval `[0, 2**-62)`, the Sampler MUST decide not to sample.

 ### Composition rules